Our bodies are designed to strut, step lively and generally move about…

 Success in Numbers

-Whether you want to build strength, increase your cardiovascular endurance, lose weight, meet new like-minded people, “suffer” in the company of other exercisers or you have some other goals, there are great choices in the group exercise schedule at Tumbleweed.
+Whether you want to build strength, increase your cardiovascular endurance, lose weight, meet new like-minded people, “suffer” in the company of other exercisers or you have some other goals, there are great choices in the group exercise schedule at your nearest recreation facility or gym.

-The classes I design and lead include Ultimate Conditioning – a cardio/strength interval class designed to bump up your aerobic fitness.
+The classes I have designed and lead include Ultimate Conditioning – a cardio/strength interval class designed to bump up your aerobic fitness.
 Recovery intervals of strength are sprinkled in to strengthen muscles; G.I.T.
 Fit – Group Interval Training Fitness complete with aerobic and anaerobic intervals to boost metabolism, help with weight loss and improve overall fitness; Total Body Plus – each unique session is filled with new and challenging ways to build strength, improve balance and increase fitness levels through functional exercises; and Cycle Jam – a fun, exhilarating indoor cycling session where we “jam” to the music that guides our sprints, climbs, jumps and more.
+All these types of classes were designed with people of all fitness levels in mind.
+Look for similar classes where you live.

 Don’t let the lack of motivation stop your fitness success.
-Join me in one or all of the classes I teach at Tumbleweed so we can all enjoy the fruits of our efforts together!
+Join one or all of the classes that peak your interest so you can enjoy the fruits of your efforts together with other like-minded folks!

 The question, “Is Boot Camp Hard?” comes up many times when the phrase “Boot Camp” is mentioned.
 The answer is a “simple” yes and no.